Michael Caputo: Early life and education

 Caputo was born in 1962 in Buffalo, New York, where he spent the bulk of his early years in the region known as the Southtowns.
 Caputo's early public relations work was in Hawaii while with the United States Army, which he joined directly after finishing high school.
 In 1983, after leaving the Army, he enrolled at the University at Buffalo.
+Caputo received his J.D. degree from the University of Pennsylvania in 2013.

 Caputo was employed by Republican politicians such as Congressman Jack Kemp.
 Caputo was mentored by Roger J. Stone Jr. in political advisement, and became his personal driver.
 He learned from Stone that political campaigns could be turned into wins for candidates if the public found them entertaining.

 Career

 Reagan Administration and Bush campaign

 During the Reagan Administration, Caputo helped support the president's agenda in Central America.
 He worked with Oliver North to foment propaganda as part of Reagan's public relations efforts in South America and in Central America.
 After his work for the Reagan Administration he served as assistant director of the House of Representatives Gallery of the Radio and Television Correspondents' Association.
 He next worked for President George H. W. Bush as director of media services in Bush's campaign in the 1992 United States presidential election.